Skip to main content

 So far, the HP i3 and i7 have served me well, with my Linux i3 being my primary machine.
 I have grown to appreciate the wider format of these laptops, with their large 15.4" touchscreens and full keyboard layouts.

-The i3 is now six years old (2014) and the i7 is four years old (2016), and both are running strong.
-I plan to upgrade the i3 with an SSD, which should easily extend its lifespan by another six years.
-The C700, from 2009, is still using its original HDD, proving that longevity is feasible.
+The i3 is now over eight years old and the i7 is over six years old, and both are running strong.
+I plan to upgrade the i3 with an SSD, which should easily extend its lifespan.
+The C700, from 2007, is still using its original HDD, proving that longevity is feasible.

 The only exception has been the batteries.
 The i3 lasts about 45-60 minutes on its original battery.
 I am evaluating options and seeking a stronger aftermarket battery that might be two to three times larger than the original, potentially providing a decent 5-6 hours of life again.

-I have added a third laptop to my collection, the Dell Precision 7530, which serves as my gaming machine.
+• Update - 5/13/23: New Addition — I added the Dell Precision 7530, which serves as my gaming machine.
 I spent $225 on an older 8th gen i5-8400H model.
-For now, I am running Linux Mint 21.2 and am quite happy with it.
+I am running Linux Mint 21.2 and am quite happy with it.
 The new M.2 NVMe SSDs are impressive, and this machine is designed for modification.
 With the ability to maintain five M.2 NVMe SSDs, I plan to turn this into a dual-boot powerhouse.

 Comments